AdaBuenosAires/AdaBuenosAires/README.md

-- 👋 Hi, I’m @AdaBuenosAires - Jorgelina Pera from PearSoftware, AdaOnTheBlock and other experiments
+- 👋 Hi, I’m @AdaBuenosAires - Jorgelina Pera from PERA IT
-- 🐍 I’m interested in Golang, Python, NodeJs and everything about blockchain, IOT and AI
+- 🐍 I’m interested in Golang, Python, NodeJs, Blockchain, IoT, AI, and DevSecOps (SRE)
-- 🌱 I’m currently developing apps for Salesforce AppExchange
+- 🌱 I’m currently working in SRE
-- 💞️ I’m looking to collaborate on projects with social and environmental impact
+- 💞️ I’m looking to collaborate on projects / solutions with environmental and health impact,  for the winemaking industry (vineyards)
-- 📫 How to reach me --> adaontheblock@gmail.com or jorgelinaperaok@gmail.com
+- 📫 How to reach me --> jorgelinaperaok@gmail.com

 <!---
 AdaBuenosAires/AdaBuenosAires is a ✨ special ✨ repository

 --->